Best Medical Alert Systems for November 2025

 • Cons: Higher upfront equipment costs, limited mobile options

 Medical alert systems are devices that connect users to emergency response centers at the push of a button.
-The wearable unit is often a pendant or wristband that offers two-way communication, GPS, and higher-caliber units also provide fall detection capabilities.
-These features provide the core functionality of a medical alert system, helping ensure that help is never more than a button push away.
+Wearable units, typically pendants or wristbands, provide two-way communication and GPS.
+Advanced models also include fall detection.
+These core features ensure that help is always readily accessible with a simple button push.

 • In-home systems: These systems are ideal for seniors who spend most of their time indoors.